YungeCui/LinK3D/README.md

 # LinK3D
-The code will be released soon after my integrations.
+The code will be released soon.